Hurwitz Theory of Elliptic Orbifolds, I

-Proposition \ref{pillow1} and Remark \ref{sign} imply the following formula for the $n$-point function: In \cite{eo2}, many details of the evaluation of this trace are left to the reader, and so we somewhat expand their arguments.
+Proposition \ref{pillow1} and Remark \ref{sign} imply the following formula for the $n$-point function: The trace of this product of operators on $\mathbb{L}$ should be thought of as valued in the power series ring $\C[[q]]$, with the $q^n$ coefficient equal to the contribution from the energy eigenspace $H=n$.
+In \cite{eo2}, many details of the evaluation of this trace are left to the reader, and so we somewhat expand their arguments.
 See also Section 3 of \cite{milas} for an analogous treatment of the $N=1$ case.
 The key tool is the {\it boson-fermion correspondence}, which can be phrased as the decomposition of the charge zero subspace of Fock space with respect to the action of $\alpha_{-m}$ for all $m> 0$:

 The boson-fermion correspondence is the central idea for proving quasimodularity of generating functions of Hurwitz numbers: One expresses the desired series as a $q$-trace in the ``fermionic" $v_\lambda$ basis, then computes the trace in the above ``bosonic" basis.
 To this end, Eskin-Okounkov \cite{eo2} (see also \cite{kac}, Theorem 14.10) give the following formula: where $[y^0]$ means the coefficient of $y^0$ in a Laurent series expansion.
 The operators $\mathcal{E}_0(\ln x_i)$ and $\mathfrak{W}_N$ are tensor products over $m$ of operators of the form $\exp(A\alpha_{-m}/m)\exp(B\alpha_m/m)$ acting on the tensor factor for various constants $A$ and $B$.
 Thus, the trace (\ref{npoint1}) factors into a product over $m\geq 1$.
 We are led to analyze for each $m$ the following product of operators: